Honda Oil Dilution

 Not that we are not going to talk about all of the problems that this engine has but our main focus will be on the oil dilution and how Honda is tackling this problem that bothers a lot of car owners and makes their life difficult.
 So, if you want to learn more, follow along.

-1. Honda 1.5L Oil Dilution Problem
+Honda 1.5L Oil Dilution Problem

 Now let’s get down to business and talk more about the Honda oil dilution problem.
 What is oil dilution in general?
 Oil dilution in the simplest definition is when the oil gets mixed with gasoline and then the oil is diluted.
 Meaning that the engine is definitely not getting the right lubrication and also not producing the right performance.

 This situation is not ideal.
 But also it’s not the end of the world.
 Since everything is good with the engine.
-But somehow gasoline passes through the cylinder walls and ends up into the oil compartment.
+But somehow gasoline passes through the cylinder walls and ends up in the oil compartment.
 Polluting the oil in the process and ruining the engine performance.
 A small oil dilution is normal.
 But what happens in the 1.5L it’s not.

 This problem is by design.
 To be more precise, this problem happens because the gasoline is not ignited well inside of the cylinder at below-freezing temperatures.
 The gasoline simply sticks to the cylinder walls.
 Then as the pistons move, they bring the gasoline down to the oil compartment.